-The TDM update will incorporate current and any updated information as a result of past General Plan Amendments and the currently underway Targeted General Plan Amendment (TGPA) and Zoning Ordinance Update.
-As a result of this update, the Department will evaluate whether refinements to the TDM will result in any trip reductions and if projects can be removed or work scope reduced.
-Staff will be able to run "what if" scenarios with the new TDM, evaluate where new development is anticipated to be located, and determine what the traffic impacts (LOS effects) would be if CIP projects are removed from the TIM Fee Program or reduced in scope.
+The TDM update will incorporate current and any updated information as a result of past General Plan Amendments, the Targeted General Plan Amendment (TGPA) and Zoning Ordinance Update.
+As a result of the TDM update, the Department will evaluate if roadway projects can be removed or reduced, thereby providing information to enable staff to update the CIP and TIM Fee Program.
+The TDM will also be useful in providing planning level information for proposed development projects and what type of impacts the projects may have on surrounding roadways.

-Many components come into play when considering removing projects.
+Many components come into play when considering removing projects from the TIM Fee Program.
 These components are interrelated - changing one component may affect another component.
 Factors that influence and/or constrain TIM fees include:

 - Federal laws and agency rules;

 - State laws and agency rules;

-- General Plan Policies;
+- · General Plan policies;

-- Land Use Entitlements;
+- Land use entitlements:

 - Travel Demand Model;

-- Improvement Standards;
+- Improvement standards;

-- Regulations/Guidelines;
+- Regulations/guidelines;

 - Grants and Reimbursement Agreements;

-- Economic Development;
+- Economic development;

-- Political Pressure;
+- Political pressure;

-- Special Interests;
+- Special interests;

 - Litigation;

-- Utilities;

-- Oak Woodlands;

-- Rare Plants.